OC proposes rate with slight tax increase

 The proposed rate is a 4.66 percent increase over the 2019 effective operating rate needed to raise the same amount of money as last year.

+Most of the increase in the adopted budget is supported by an increase in revenues from state appropriations and ad valorem taxes.

-The board will adopt a tax rate by Sept.
+The board will adopt their new tax rate by Sept.
 24 during a regularly scheduled meeting.

+On a separate item, a policy was approved by the board that allows 25 percent of the increase in unrestricted funds to be moved annually to support Vision 2030, an estimated $75 million project that will provide campus-wide improvements over the next decade.

+Unrestricted funds that were budgeted for the prior year that remain unused typically roll over into the reserve balance, but this policy allots a quarter of those funds to go toward projects like facility upgrades.

 IN OTHER BUSINESS, THE BOARD: